Updated July, 2022.

 One of Whistler’s biggest gems, in my humble opinion, is the 45-kilometre Valley Trail, which weaves in and out of Whistler’s neighbourhoods, taking you through lakes, parks, beaches and stunning viewpoints.
 With the rise of the e-bike, more and more people are opting to explore via pedal power with an extra boost.
 It means you can travel further and for longer, so it’s a great way to do a deeper dive into what Whistler has to offer.

 We’d suggest taking the Valley Trail to Creekside Village, read what’s on offer there in Insider’s Guide to Creekside.
 If you fancy going a bit further, then Function Junction has breweries and bakeries for you to refuel in.
 Heading out around the back of Alta Lake will take you to Rainbow Park, where some of Whistler’s first tourism initiatives began.
+Take a look at the self-guided biking tours on the free, Go Whistler Tours app.

 For more route suggestions take a read of Whistler Via E-Bike: 3 Routes to Explore.